Incremental computing: Specialized versus general-purpose approaches

 Some approaches to incremental computing are specialized, while others are general purpose.

 Specialized approaches require the programmer to explicitly specify the algorithms and data structures that will be used to preserve unchanged sub-calculations.

 General-purpose approaches, on the other hand, use language, compiler, or algorithmic techniques to give incremental behavior to otherwise non-incremental programs.

 Static methods

 Program derivatives

-Given a computation $C = f(x_1, x_2, \dots x_n)$ and a potential change $x_j := \Delta_{x_j}$, we can insert code before the change (the pre-derivative) and after the change (the post-derivative) to update the value of $C$ faster than rerunning $f$.
+Given a computation $C = f(x_1, x_2, \dots x_n)$ and a potential change $x_j := \Delta_{x_j}$, we can insert code before the change occurs (the pre-derivative) and after the change (the post-derivative) to update the value of $C$ faster than rerunning $f$.
 Paige has written down a list of rules for formal differentiation of programs in SUBSETL.

 View maintenance

 In database systems such as DBToaster, views are defined with relational algebra.
 Incremental view maintenance statically analyzes relational algebra to create update rules that quickly maintain the view in the presence of small updates, such as insertion of a row.